kaaaaathy/kaaaaathy.github.io/covertpoems/README.md

 * You can stay within a realm of romantic, platonic, or other kinds of love.
 Whatever is more comfortable.
 * Maybe you start every line with a different verb [“touch,” “taste”, “stroke”].
 * Maybe you start every line with the word “you…”
+* If you'd like structure, consider traditional poetry formats, e.g. 14 lines in the rough structure of a sonnet.
+Or 5 lines for a haiku.
+* For net-based written inspiration, consider [Craigslist Missed Connections](https://newyork.craigslist.org/d/missed-connections/search/mis) (go with discretion...) or erotic Fan Fiction sites...

     <img width="400" alt="love poem by audre lorde" src="https://user-images.githubusercontent.com/8203939/129765294-ec1810ae-6a91-4700-99fe-305bd52a1060.jpg">
 > _Love Poem by Audre Lorde_

-If you'd like structure, consider traditional poetry formats, e.g. 14 lines in the rough structure of a sonnet.
-Or 5 lines for a haiku.
-For net-based inspiration, consider [Craigslist Missed Connections](https://newyork.craigslist.org/d/missed-connections/search/mis) (go with discretion...) or erotic Fan Fiction sites...

 ### Then, in the code: